-10. Audit Process
+16. Audit Process

 - a.
-Audit Committee's independence/ composition and comments (if any) on the Auditors' report/financial statements. - b.
-Auditors' independence - 11.
+Audit Committee's independence/ composition and comments (if any) on the Auditors' report/ financial statements. - b.
+Auditors' independence - 17.
 Other issues that SES may highlight - a.
 Any material issue related to accounting practices, disclosures and transparency - b.
 While normally SES will not do any comparative analysis with any company, however, in case any governance issue is found, to highlight the same SES may carry out competitor analysis.
-The underlying objective will be to bring to shareholders notice relevant information. - 12.
-Separate Financial Statements of the subsidiaries of the Company available on the website of the Company.

-- 13. Cause for concerns in the performance of the Company such as continuous losses, all increase in borrowing utilised in investments etc. - 14.
-SES may also analyse Loans and advances and any item of Balance Sheet & Profit & Loss statement, if any item appears to be important and raises questions in mind of SES Analysts.
+The underlying objective will be to bring to shareholders' notice relevant information. - 18.
+Cause for concerns in the performance of the Company such as continuous losses, entire additional borrowings utilised in investments, etc. - 19.
+Whether any default in payment of statutory dues/ dividend dues/ interest payment/principal repayment obligations? - 20.
+Size of Contingent Liabilities when compared with the Net Worth of the Company - 21.
+Whether Internal Control Systems & Internal Audit Functions are adequate and efficient? - 22.
+Whether financial statements disclosed are complete or abridged? - 23.
+CARO Observations reported by the Auditors of the Company. - 24.
+Whether the financial statements are signed by the relevant authorities. - 25.
+Current Position of Net Worth, Borrowings, Contingent Liabilities, Loans and advances or any other item of Balance Sheet & Profit & Loss statement, if appears to be material and raises questions in mind of SES Analysts.